 Cassandra Shawl is a somewhat circular shawl.
 Because of the shape, this shawl can be worn in many ways.
 You can wrap it around your neck and shoulder easily, and will stay put without a pin.

 Cassandra Shawl is crocheted from the top down.
 I recommend making this shawl using fingering weight yarn.
 However, you can substitute DK or even worsted weight yarn for a bigger shawl.
-As usual, this pattern comes with written instruction and charts.
+As usual, this pattern comes with row-by-row written direction in US crochet term and charts.

 Technical Editor: Chaitanya Muralidhara